 Many people like the idea of having their boiler installed in the loft, but this is not always the best location to house a boiler.

-It is also worth mentioning that from a technical standpoint, a loft can get cold, especially in winter, so you will need to ensure you install a boiler with built-in frost protection.
+It is also worth mentioning that from a technical standpoint, a loft can get cold, especially in winter.
+You will need to ensure you install a boiler with built-in frost protection.

 Since it is likely quite a distance from your downstairs taps, you may also experience a lag, as it will take some time for the hot water to reach them.